loykin/apirun/examples/metrics_demo/README.md

 # Enhanced Migration Logging Demo

-This example demonstrates the enhanced logging capabilities of apimigrate, providing better visibility into migration progress and performance.
+This example demonstrates the enhanced logging capabilities of apirun, providing better visibility into migration progress and performance.

 ## Enhanced Logging Features